SpenceKonde/DxCore/megaavr/extras/Ref_Clocks.md

 `_switchInternalToF_CPU()` is a macro provided essentially for this and only this purpose (I can't think of any other use cases...).

-It is important to notethat
+It is important to note that

 ```c++
 void onClockFailure() {